Zudiaq/Vadana-Prank-Tool/README.md

     ```

 2.  **Build the executable (on Linux):**
-    Ensure all system dependencies (from Method 1, Step 2) are installed.
+    Ensure all system dependencies are installed.
 Then, run the following command:
     ```bash
     pyinstaller --onefile --name vadana_bomber \
     --add-binary '/usr/bin/chromedriver:.' \